Skip to main content

 The course provides free computer literacy tutorials and free health awareness classes once a week held by MUSC medical students.
 Free trips to the Dock Street Theatre and the Gibbs Arts Gallery are occasionally offered during the course.

 Applications will be accepted through Friday, Jan.
-6, 2024.
+10, 2025.

 Charleston Clemente Course at Trident Technical College

 In January of 2005, Trident Technical College launched its groundbreaking Charleston Clemente Course Project, offering courses during the fall and spring at Palmer Campus.
 Students receive free tuition, meals, books, bus passes, mentoring and refurbished computers.
 In HSS 101, students embark on a study of art and American history.
 Students passing this course can then take HSS 102, which combines the study of literature, philosophy and writing.
 In this class, students are exposed to the Western paradigm through the works of Sophocles, Plato, Shakespeare, Kant and Mill and to the Eastern paradigm through excerpts pertaining to Buddhism, Taoism and Hinduism.
-In addition to the classroom, Clemente students participate in other activities, including a play.
+In addition to the classroom, Clemente students participate in other activities, including service projects.

 Many of Clemente graduates go on to complete their associate and bachelor’s degrees.
 Some obtain stable jobs and careers, move out of the shelters and into their own apartments.
 Some overcome addictive behavior patterns that have continually sabotaged them.